 1 – Sparse Websites

 For example, one of the clearest tell-tale signs that it’s a middleman you’re looking at rather than a genuine manufacturer is that of a rather sparse, perhaps amateurish website.
 The subject of laser engraving and marking can be a complex one to say the least, which is why the depth of knowledge displayed on the site you’re looking at can and should be used to gauge whether or not they know what they’re talking about.
 If you get the feeling that what you’re looking at is something of a web-based vending machine with little to no information about the products on offer, chances are you’re looking at a middleman selling other brands’ products and marking up the price.
+We Lasit feed the most common industrial solutions for laser marking concern all sectors that require high precision and definition.

 2 – Vague Pricing